 GSS-TSIG uses Kerberos credentials.
-Standard GSS-TSIG mode is switched on with the -g flag.
-A non-standards-compliant variant of GSS-TSIG used by Windows 2000 can be switched on with the -o flag.
+Standard GSS-TSIG mode is switched on with the $\neg g$ flag.
+A non-standards-compliant variant of GSS-TSIG used by Windows 2000 can be switched on with the $\neg g$ flag.

+- -4 Use IPv4 only.

+- -6 Use IPv6 only.

-Debug mode.
+- -d Debug mode.
 This provides tracing information about the update requests that are made and the replies received from the name server.

-Extra debug mode.
+- -D Extra debug mode.